Orange says Bouygues Telelcom acquisition unlikely to impact credit rating

 Orange resumed talks in January to buy Bouygues’ telecoms unit in a complex 10 billion-euro transaction that would cut the number of French telecoms operators to three and make Bouygues one of Orange’s two main shareholders after the French state.

-Orange is holding parallel talks with Numericable-SFR NUME.PA and Iliad (ILD.PA), as any deal would require selling Bouygues Telecom’s assets to rivals to ease competition concerns.
+Orange is holding parallel talks with Numericable-SFR and Iliad, as any deal would require selling Bouygues Telecom’s assets to rivals to ease competition concerns.

 Echoing comments made by Bouygues’s chief executive officer Martin Bouygues on Wednesday, Fernandez said the talks must reach a conclusion, either positive or negative, in March.